-To open the Export Settings dialog box, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.
+To open the Export Settings dialog, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.

-To open the Export Settings dialog box, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.
+To open the Export Settings dialog, select Export Settings from the Context menu of the asset, or select Edit > Export Settings.

-Other tabs in the Export Settings dialog box include available encoding settings for the selected format.
+Other tabs in the Export Settings dialog box include available effects, video and audio encoding, closed captions, and FTP settings for the selected format.

 For information about using the various encoding options in the Export Settings dialog box, see Encoding and exporting.